-Spacecraft-Earth range over cruise and Proximity operation (Strongly linked with departure date) that has main implications on onboard HGA sizing and/or duty cycles on the TTC link (G/S usage included, for cost).
+To be consolidated the expected Spacecraft-Earth range over cruise and Proximity operation: such figure drives the, as shown, transmittable data volume, and is strongly linked with launch date.
+Onboard HGA sizing and/or duty cycles on the TTC link (G/S usage included, for cost) is depending on that.